ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places Map (QML).rst

         //...
     }

-Next we instantiate a
-:ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` which we can use
-to specify search parameters and perform a places search operation.
-For illustrative purposes,
-:ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` is invoked
-once construction of the model is complete.
-Typically :ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` would be invoked in response to a user action such as a button click.
+Next we instantiate a :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` which we can use to specify search parameters and perform a places search operation.
+For illustrative purposes, :ref:`update() <sdk_qtlocation_placesearchmodel_update>` is invoked once construction of the model is complete.
+Typically :ref:`update() <sdk_qtlocation_placesearchmodel_update>` would be invoked in response to a user action such as a button click.

 .. code:: qml